mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 Create LLM-as-judge Evaluation Metrics (Category 1)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also create your own Saas LLM evaluation metrics with MLflow API :py:func:`mlflow.metrics.make_genai_metric`, which needs the following information:
+You can also create your own Saas LLM evaluation metrics with MLflow API :py:func:`mlflow.metrics.genai.make_genai_metric`, which needs the following information:

 * ``name``: the name of your custom metric.